SaurabhRana0w0/AkashPortfolio/README.md

 This project is for personal portfolio use and is not intended for commercial reuse without permission.

-© 2025 Saurabh Rana.
+© 2025 akash yadav .
 All rights reserved.